hallard/NodeMCU-Gateway/README.md

 - Lipo Battery connector for testing and move the Gateway (no charger on board)
 - 3V3 On board regulator is provided by NodeMCU Board
 - Data connection for any cheap ebay ASK RX receiver
-- 2 x grove I2C connector to connect other I2C devices
+- One Grove I2C connector to connect other I2C devices
 - 2 onboard nice WS2812 RGB LED
 - Footprint for Atmel ATSHA204 (I2C version due to lack of I/O)
 - Footprint for Microchip 64 bits Unique ID 24AA02E64  (on LORA version)
 - Created a version with NRF24L01 connector instead of a grove I2C (end of this page)
-- SMA oo UFL Antenna connector
+- SMA or UFL Antenna connector

 This page has been updated to reflect the GPIO changes and the PCB also, it's now V1.3.